 NEMA Chicago Sets a High Standard for South Loop Apartments

 Height: 896 feet

 No other apartment building really compares to NEMA Chicago in terms of height.
-Sure, there are plenty of worthy mentions among Chicago’s list of Top 20 tallest buildings which contain residences.
+Sure, there are plenty of worthy mentions among Chicago’s list of Top 20 tallest residential buildings.
 But to be fair, the only one that cracks that list and is 100% apartments is this South Loop tower.
 Renters at NEMA get a world-class view of Grant Park, Lake Michigan and the whole city.
 They can easily scope out northwest Indiana from the upper floors for added good measure.
 Beyond the views, residents at NEMA can enjoy practically every amenity imaginable.
 Why?
 Because with 76 floors above ground, there’s a lot of space for activities: basketball, arcade games, golf simulators, a boxing ring, gym equipment, dog run, on-site dry cleaning, and of course a swimming pool with a lounge area.

 See apartments for rent at NEMA Chicago

 New Vantage Points High Above the Chicago River at Wolf Point East